opensesamemedia/syncstage-docs/docs/architecture-and-glossary.md

 *  __Your users__ - end users of your mobile app.
 *  __Studio Server__ - a low latency audio streaming server.
 *  __Session__ - a virtual room where up to 8 users can connect and enjoy a low-latency experience.
 One mobile app can join only one session at a time.
 *  __App user__ - is an end-user of your mobile application, it is managed by your user pool.
+App user can become session participant.
 *  __Organization__ - stands for your company or other legal entity that will incorporate SyncStage into its products.
 *  __Project__ - is an abstraction that encapsulates settings for a particular business case.
 A Project is related to one organization.
 *  __Application__ - is a mobile application that is related to a project.
 Application is created for a particular platform such as Android / iOS / Unity.